celo-org/developer-tooling/.changeset/dull-kangaroos-reply.md

 '@celo/celocli': patch
 ---

-Adds support for L2 epoch data for network:info command
+Fix network:info command when in L2